raiavancini/data-engineering-nanodegree/data-modeling-with-postgres/README.md

 # How to run the ETL
 - Step 1 - Execute "python create_tables.py" (to create all needed tables in the database)
 - Step 2 - Execute "python etl.py" (to execute the ETL itself)

+# Explanation of the files in the repository
+- data: Folder containing JSON files to be processed in the ETL.
+- create_tables.py: Python file containing implemented functions responsible for the SQL tables creation and deletion.
+- etl.ipynb: Jupyter Notebook file used to implement the initial version of the solution and make test for the ETL process.
+- etl.py: Python file containing the implementation of the ETL itself, i.e. data related to song and log JSON files being extracted, transformed and loaded as needed.
+- sql_queries.py: Python file containing all SQL queries needed for the implemented solution (CRUD in general).
+- test.ipynb: Jupyter Notebook file used to perform tests and validations during the implementation.